-In this very moment (Feb 2014), there are several smart mobile platforms, including: Android, Apple (iOS), Windows Mobile and others.
+In (Feb 2014), there are several smart mobile platforms, including: Android, Apple (iOS), Windows Mobile and others.
+In Sept 2015 Android and Apple even raised their market share.
 There are two different approaches from different points (views, parts of the market); some established mobile phone makers (or even pager makers) like Nokia and Blackberry, have evolved their mobile phones and put them on steroids, others came from the computer world, like Google, Microsoft or Apple.
 For some, a smart mobile phone is a mobile phone with extended functionality, bigger screen, on the other hand a smart mobile phone may be perceived as a tiny computer with phone (voice) functionality.
 The smart mobile phone market really exploded in the last few years, mainly because of two newcomers: Apple iPhone and Android platform.
 Let us discuss some reasons as to why this happened: